ARM-software/astc-encoder/Docs/Encoding.md

 handled by the compressor when reading an uncompressed input image by specifying the swizzle using the `-esw` command line option.

-The sampling swizzle is what your should use in your shader programs to read the data from the compressed texture, assuming no additional API-level component swizzling is specified by the application.
+The sampling swizzle is what you should use in your shader programs to read the data from the compressed texture, assuming no additional API-level component swizzling is specified by the application.